 Of the dozen or so mini PCs we've reviewed in recent months, several stand out as the cream of the crop.
 Whether you want a general use desktop, a gaming rig that can be taken on the go, or a powerful system that can still be stowed out of sight, we've got the mini PC for you.

 Our favorite mini PC overall is the Apple Mac mini, the latest version of the system that helped define the mini PC category.
-For a similarly compact system that's Windows-based, there's the Azulle Byte3, which is also our favorite mini PC for home theater use.
+It's even been updated recently, outfitted with twice as much RAM for the same price.

 The gaming oriented Intel Hades Canyon NUC proves that even AAA games and VR can be handled by a well-designed mini PC.
 The Azulle Access3 is the best stick PC, with a pocketable design that can be used with any monitor or TV with an HDMI port, while the HP Z2 Mini G4 delivers powerful workstation-grade capabilities in a deceptively small design.